 Bright yellow, darkening to burnt orange on older specimens.
 Starting convex but flattening in older mushrooms.
 The cap is viscid and looks shiny even when the weather is dry and is covered in slime.
 The variant badius has a chestnut brown cap.

 Sponge like, angular, bright yellow pores that darken with maturity and will bruise a rust colour.

 Yellow with brown scales underneath the veil like skirt and smooth above.
 Before the mushroom fully opens the pores are covered by a fine web like veil which joins the edge of the cap to the stem, when this comes away it forms the skirt.

-Growing under Larches and being a Suillus, part of the Bolete family, it is difficult to mistake this mushroom for anything other than the Suillus bovinus, pictured, but this does not have a skirt.
+Growing under Larches and being a Suillus, part of the Bolete family, it is difficult to mistake this mushroom for anything other than the Bovine Bolete (Suillus bovinus), pictured, but this does not have a skirt.

 When young, the fine web like veil covering the pores could lead you to misidentify this mushroom with a few of the Cortinarius species.